IceCubo Documentation

 • Footer

-Once these areas are edited, changes will reflect over the whole site.
+Once these areas are edited, changes will reflect over the whole site where the template part is implemented.

 Block settings, e.g. Logo